-- The technology must comply with all local and state air quality permit requirements.
-The technology must produce steam at 175 PSI in amounts that will cover the "base load" needed by the campus.
-This equates to approximately 32,000 lb/hr. - The technology selected must be capable of producing high quality steam for use in a co-generation facility. - The technology must be able to handle the biomass fuel produced within a 100 mile area adjacent to Missoula - The technology selected must be of an advanced nature so that it can be incorporated into the Energy Technician program at the COT
+- The technology selected must produce air emissions similar to that of natural gas and must be able to be permitted in Missoula - The technology must produce steam at 175 PSI in amounts that will cover the "base load" needed by the campus.
+This equates to approximately 34,000 lb/hr of steam. - The technology must be able to burn the biomass fuel available within a 100 mile area adjacent to Missoula - The technology selected must be of an advanced nature so that it can be incorporated into the curriculum of the Energy Technician program at the College of Technology.

-Using these criteria as a guideline, technical solutions were solicited from three vendors who offered distinctly different approaches to our proposal.
+Using these criteria as a guideline, technical solutions were solicited from three vendors who offered distinctly different approaches to our requirements.
 The vendor that met our criteria most closely was Nexterra, a firm located in Vancouver, B.C.
 Nexterra's solution is a multi-stage gasification system that uses an electrostatic precipatator to further minimize air emissions.
-Nexterra has similar plants located at the University of South Carolina, Oak Ridge National Laboratory, Evergreen College and the University of British Columbia.
+Nexterra has similar plants in operation or planning at the University of South Carolina, Oak Ridge National Laboratory, Evergreen College and the University of British Columbia.

-Attachment 7: Fuel Supply Analysis
+Fuel Supply Analysis